 As is illustrated in Figure 5, the portfolio remains well diversified by vintage.
 34% of the underlying portfolio is over four years old, with around a quarter in excess of five years old (this being the sweet spot for realisations).
-The less-mature vintages typically drive value accretion, having a longer runway to grow.
+The less-mature vintages typically drive value accretion.
 We note that there has been a reduction in the sub-one-year vintages, and increase in the 1–2 years, which reflects the natural maturity in the early investments.

 APEO has a broadly similar country and sector allocation to our last note, showing a strong preference for northern Europe, as well as a preference for less-cyclical businesses such as those in healthcare, technology, and select industrials (we note that the industrial category spans both cyclical manufacturing and non-cyclical specialist practices).
-Despite this, it continues to have a genuinely well-balanced portfolio, whereby no single sector or country is too dominant, and ensuring no one risk-factor dictates the fortunes of the portfolio.
+Despite this, it continues to have what could be considered a balanced portfolio, whereby no single sector or country is too dominant, and there is no obvious risk-factor that seems likely to dictate the fortunes of the portfolio.

 Top 10 fund exposures